 Traveling is indeed one of the best ways to relieve stress for your family members and of course, your fur friends.
-If you have dogs and afraid to let them alone in a house while you’re traveling, you might want to take them along with you.
+If you have dogs and are afraid to let them alone in a house while you’re traveling, you might want to take them along with you.
 However, you have to make sure that their needs are well-prepared and provided from their snacks, calming treats, and absolutely their natural needs like pee and poop.

 Of course, it won’t be easy to travel with pets because as you may have known that almost every airline doesn’t allow pets, excluding service dogs.
 Just like humans, dogs also need to go to the bathroom for their needs and you can’t say no. It might not be a big issue if it’s a short-haul but it can be stressful if your flight takes several hours so bringing your dogs to the bathroom is something inevitable.